clarkfitzg/phd_research/notes/jsm18.md

 Then probably I need a different example, for example multiprocessing with shared memory to show how to generate a different type of code.
+So I can write something like `parallel_by` that works in memory in the conventional way.
+Then how do we decide to use the parallel version?
+We're probably back to the `parallelize.dynamic` approach in @bohringer2013dynamic.

 If the table has already been split to the right groups on disk then multiprocessing for parallelism makes sense.
 We can still limit the memory